obriencw/Woof-Walkers/README.md

 ## Daily Progress
-**April 21 (90%)**
+**April 22 (90%)**
+* Added ability to assign multiple dogs to an appointment
+* Removed background from html pages that display tables so that they are easier to view
+* Updated Navbar navigation

+**ToDo**
+* Add testing

+*April 21 (90%)
 * Fixed CRUD for updating a user
 * Fixed CRUD for deleting dog to avoid foreign key constraint

-**ToDo**
-* Add testing
-* Add ability to assign multiple dogs to an appointment

 *April 20 (82%)
 * Custom queries working as expected